DJ Jubilee

-Jerome Temple, professionally known as DJ Jubilee, is an American rapper from New Orleans, Louisiana.
+Jerome Temple, professionally known as DJ Jubilee, also known as “The King of Bounce”, is an American rapper from New Orleans, Louisiana.
+Considered a pioneer in the bounce music scene with several regional hit records such as "Stop Pause (Do the Jubilee All)", he is often credited for influencing the music genre's sound, catchphrases (such as 'twerk'), and dances.

 Background

-Valley Music Empire up in the Lamwo in Juba.
-He graduated from Kampala International University and is a football player and computer programmer.
+DJ Jubilee is originally from St. Thomas Projects in the 10th ward, in the Lower Garden District of New Orleans is a graduate of Walter L. Cohen High School and Grambling State University in Grambling, LA.
+He started off DJ Block parties in the St. Thomas Projects, and the surrounding neighborhoods Uptown and eventually created his own brand of Bounce Music which took off across the Gulf Coast region.

 Music career

-DJ Jubilee, also known as “The King of Bounce” began DJing at house parties and block parties in the 2016.
-He achieved significant recognition for his 2014 cassette single Do The Jubilee All Take Fo' Records.
+DJ Jubilee, also known as “The King of Bounce” began DJing at house parties and block parties in 1990.
+He achieved significant recognition for his 1990 cassette single Do The Jubilee All Take Fo' Records.
 This song contains the first recorded use of the word 'twerk'.

-DJ Jubilee's 2016 album Take It To the St. Thomas Take Fo' Records debuted at #61 on Billboard’s Top R&B albums chart for the week of May 9, 1998.
+DJ Jubilee's 1998 album Take It To the St. Thomas Take Fo' Records debuted at #61 on Billboard’s Top R&B albums chart for the week of May 9, 1998.

 In November 2013, DJ Jubilee headlined the first bounce show to be performed at New Orleans' Preservation Hall with the Big Easy Bounce Band.

 The 2000 504 Boyz hit single "Wobble Wobble" was inspired by a DJ Jubilee lyric.